fwilleke80/com_audioarchive/README.md

 - Author
 - Language

 The index is kept in sync when clips are saved, uploaded, imported, replaced, unpublished, trashed, or deleted.
-Search results use the component's protected clip detail pages and menu-aware SEF routes, and Joomla applies the clip's publication and access rules.
+Search results use the component's protected clip detail pages and menu-aware SEF routes.
+Clip, category, publication, language, and access rules determine index eligibility, while opening a result is additionally subject to the component-wide frontend access setting.

 ## Using the Quick Icons plugin